metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 Optional:

 - `enabled` (Boolean) Enabled determines whether to create the prometheus rules for the ceph cluster.
-If true, the prometheus types must exist or the creation will fail.
+If true, the prometheustypes must exist or the creation will fail.
 Default is false.
 - `external_mgr_endpoints` (Attributes List) ExternalMgrEndpoints points to an existing Ceph prometheus exporter endpoint (see [below for nested schema](#nestedatt--spec--monitoring--external_mgr_endpoints))
 - `external_mgr_prometheus_port` (Number) ExternalMgrPrometheusPort Prometheus exporter port
 - `interval` (String) Interval determines prometheus scrape interval
 - `metrics_disabled` (Boolean) Whether to disable the metrics reported by Ceph.
-If false, the prometheus mgr module and Ceph exporter are enabled.
-If true, the prometheus mgr module and Ceph exporter are both disabled.
+If false, the prometheus mgr module and Ceph exporter are enabled.If true, the prometheus mgr module and Ceph exporter are both disabled.
 Default is false.
 - `port` (Number) Port is the prometheus server port

 <a id="nestedatt--spec--monitoring--external_mgr_endpoints"></a>